leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 I'm not sure it's the best layout out there, but it works for us.
 Bear in mind that our salt universe might be considered small and simple enough.
 We definitely don't have hundreds of minions and thousands of services to provision, just a handful ten or so.
+So, I suspect we would come to different conclusion with different scale level.

 ## Personal takeout ##

 **Update** I've made a decision to time limit myself on this post and it's scope.
-So, instead of expanding on this paragraph I will limit myself to simple plain bullet points with no explanations whatsoever.
+So, instead of expanding on this I will limit myself to simple plain bullet points with no explanations whatsoever.

  - **Automation saves huge amount of time**